NguyenTranDat/Website/README.md

 * NodeJS: 18.16.0

 ## Setup
-To run this project, install it locally using npm:
+To run this project, install:

 ```
 $ cd ../lorem